About International Women's Day

 What's does the IWD website aim to achieve?

-The purpose of the International Women's Day website is to support the supporters, and in doing so it provides a platform to help forge positive change for women.
+The purpose of the International Women's Day website is to support the supporters, and to encourage worldwide engagement and collective action in advancing women's equality.
+In doing so, the IWD website provides a useful and collaborative platform that aims to help forge positive change for women worldwide.

 Whether hosting an event, running a campaign, launching an initiative, reporting on achievement, donating to a female-focused charity, or more - there are many ways groups and individuals can mark International Women's Day.